-- Taxable social security or equivalent tier 1 railroad retirement benefits, - 2.
-Deductible contributions to an IRA or certain other qualified retirement plans, - The exclusion allowed for qualified U.S. savings bond interest used to pay higher educational expenses, - 4.
+- 1. Taxable social security or equivalent tier 1 railroad retirement benefits, - 2.
+Deductible contributions to an IRA or certain other qualified retirement plans, - 3.
+The exclusion allowed for qualified U.S. savings bond interest used to pay higher educational expenses, - 4.
 The exclusion allowed for employer-provided adoption benefits, - 5.
-Any passive activity income or loss included on Form 8582, - Any passive income or loss or any loss allowable by reason of the exception for real estate professionals discussed earlier, - Any overall loss from a publicly traded partnership (see Publicly Traded Partner-ships (PTPs) in the instructions for Form 8582), - 8.
-The deduction for one-half of self-employment tax, - The deduction allowed for interest on student loans. - 10.
-The deduction for qualified tuition and related expenses, or - The deduction for income attributable to domestic activities (see the instructions for Form 8903).
+Any passive activity income or loss included on Form 8582, - Any passive income or loss or any loss allowable by reason of the exception for real estate professionals discussed earlier, - 7.
+Any overall loss from a publicly traded partnership (see Publicly Traded Partnerships (PTPs) in the instructions for Form 8582), - 8.
+The deduction for one-half of self-employment tax, - 9.
+The deduction allowed for interest on student loans, or - The deduction for income attributable to domestic activities (see the instructions for Form 8903).